AdobeDocs/campaign-standard.en/help/channels/using/profile-transactional-messages.md

 >
 >To access the transactional messages, you must have administration rights or appear in the **Message Center agents** (mcExec) security group.
 Fatigue rules are compatible with profile transactional messages.
 See [Fatigue rules](../../administration/using/fatigue-rules.md).

-## Sending a profile transactional message
+## Sending a profile transactional message {#sending-a-profile-transactional-message}

 1. Go the transactional message that was created to edit it.
 See [Event transactional messages](../../channels/using/event-transactional-messages.md).
 1. In the transactional message, click the **Content** section.
 In addition to the transactional template, you can also choose the default email template, which targets **Profile**.